 Costs of Solicitation.
 We are required by law to convene an annual meeting of stockholders at which directors are elected.
 Because our shares of common stock are widely held, it would be impractical for our stockholders to meet physically in sufficient numbers to hold a meeting.
 Accordingly, the Company is soliciting proxies from our stockholders.
 United States federal securities laws require us to send you this proxy statement, and any amendments and supplements thereto, and to specify the information required to be contained in it.
 The Company will bear the expenses of calling and holding the annual meeting of stockholders and its solicitation of proxies therefor.
 These costs will include, among other items, the expense of preparing, assembling, printing and mailing the proxy materials to stockholders of record and beneficial owners, and reimbursements paid to brokerage firms, banks and other fiduciaries for their reasonable out-of-pocket expenses for forwarding proxy materials to stockholders and obtaining voting instructions of beneficial owners.
 In addition to soliciting proxies by mail, directors, officers and employees may solicit proxies on behalf of our Board, without additional compensation, personally or by telephone.
 We may also solicit proxies by email from stockholders who are our employees or who previously requested to receive proxy materials electronically.
 As a result of the potential proxy solicitation by VIEX, we may incur additional costs in connection with our solicitation of proxies.
 The Company has retained D.F.
 King & Co., Inc. to solicit proxies.
 Under our agreement with D.F.
 King & Co., Inc., D.F.
-King & Co., Inc. will receive a fee of up to \$200,000 plus the reimbursement of reasonable expenses.
+King & Co., Inc. will receive a fee of up to \$[ · · ] plus the reimbursement of reasonable expenses.
 D.F.
-King & Co., Inc. expects that approximately 75 of its employees will assist in the solicitation.
+King & Co., Inc. expects that approximately [ . ] of its employees will assist in the solicitation.
 D.F.
 King & Co., Inc. will solicit proxies by mail, telephone, facsimile or email.
 Our aggregate expenses, including those of D.F.
-King & Co., Inc. and fees for attorneys, accountants, public relations and other advisors, printing, advertising, postage, transportation, litigation and other costs incidental to the solicitation, but excluding (i) costs normally expended for a solicitation for an election of directors in the absence of a proxy contest and (ii) costs represented by salaries and wages of our regular employees, are expected to be approximately \$2,000,000, of which approximately \$525,000 has been incurred as of the date of this proxy statement.
+King & Co., Inc., related to our solicitation of proxies, excluding salaries and wages of our regular employees, are expected to be approximately () of which approximately \$[ · ] has been incurred as of the date of this proxy statement.